 - Provide separate lanes for King Street bicycle traffic through the intersection.

 - Reduce rush-hour backups in all directions, and pedestrian crossing delay, by changing how the traffic signals operate.
-Staff worked with an engineering firm to conduct a full evaluation of the predicted traffic impacts and benefits of the revised intersection under various traffic signal operation plans, is posted here.
+Staff worked with an engineering firm to conduct a full evaluation of the predicted traffic impacts and benefits of the revised intersection under various traffic signal operation plans.

 - Upgrade traffic signal hardware.